 Yes, I try my best to stay in touch with my friends who studied at Plymouth.
 Not just my course mates, but also friends I knew from different clubs and societies.
 However, I am in Hong Kong now, and the time difference has made talking to everyone very challenging.

 Would you recommend undertaking a course with the University of Plymouth, and why?

 100%, yes!
 The location of Plymouth is great.
 One of the nicest beaches in the South West is only half an hour drive away.
 Everything is cheap in Plymouth. which is very beneficial to student finance.
 Most important of all, Plymouth is such a friendly university: there is no problem for one to find a life-long friend at Plymouth.

 Is there anything else which you would like to share with our current students?

-I loved working as a student ambassador at open days and applicant days: the campus became such a vibrant place.
+I loved working as a student ambassador at open days and offer holder days: the campus became such a vibrant place.
 I remember there was this family which came to an offer holder day and came to say hello to me whilst I was delivering a campus tour to a group of visitors.
 They told me that because I had given a really good campus tour at their first visit, the daughter had decided to put Plymouth as one of her top choices.
 At that instant, I felt like I had been able to change lives and I was very proud that I was a part of the University of Plymouth.